Overdamped quasibound states inside a Schwarzschild black hole: Abstract

 \section{Abstract}

 Schwarzschild black-hole interiors, bounded by event horizons and terminated by spacelike singularities, are regions where all physical observers are inevitably destroyed.
-However, the behavior of wave propagation in such extreme habitats remains rich and nuanced.
-In this work, we show that axial gravitational perturbations in the interior of a Schwarzschild black hole can form overdamped (non-oscillatory) quasibound states that persist without ever reaching the singularity.
-Using Kruskal–Szekeres coordinates to avoid coordinate ambiguities, we identify these modes and analyze their eigenfunctions.
+In the geometric optics approximation, waves follow null geodesics to the singularity.
+However, outside the geometric optics regime, the behavior of wave propagation can be rich and nuanced, even in such extreme habitats.
+In this work, we show that axial gravitational perturbations in the interior of a Schwarzschild black hole can form overdamped (non-oscillatory) quasibound states that decay before reaching the singularity.
+Using Kruskal-Szekeres coordinates to avoid coordinate ambiguities, we identify these modes and analyze their eigenfunctions.
 Contrary to earlier claims, we find that the Regge-Wheeler master function of these modes have non-zero amplitude at the future event horizon but decay before interacting with the singularity.
 We consider observations of the modes along timelike geodesics.
 This work suggests that certain gravitational fluctuations can hover transiently within the black-hole interior, challenging common assumptions about wave behavior in uncharted and extreme regions of spacetime.